ilchebedelovski/ilchebedelovski.github.io/_posts/2020-04-13-tektoncd-on-kubernetes.md

 ## Installing Tekton on Kubernetes

-Installing Tekton on Kubernetes means that we will deploy the required resources on the cluster that will allow us to execute pipelines inside that cluster.
+Installing Tekton on Kubernetes means that I will deploy the required resources on the cluster that will allow me to execute pipelines inside that cluster.

 Using the `kubectl` client I will create a Kubernetes Secret from my Registry's credentials (I am using Docker Hub as Container Registry):
 ```